jcal13/memory-model-editor/README.md

 npm run dev
 ```

 You should see the frontend being run on `http://localhost:3000` in the terminal.
+You need to open this link in your browser.

 ![alt text](readmeUtil/image.png)